memtest86plus/memtest86plus/README.md

 In the process of creating PCMemTest, a number of features of Memtest86+ v5.01 that were not strictly required for testing the system memory were dropped.
-In particular, no attempt is made to measure the cache and main memory speed, or to identify and report the DRAM type.
-These features will be added back in Memtest86+ v6.0 in an attempt to create an unified, fully-featured release.
+In particular, no attempt was made to measure the cache and main memory speed, or to identify and report the DRAM type.
+These features were added back in Memtest86+ v6.0 to create a unified, fully-featured release.

 ## Licensing